n7nightwing/pokemonTrivia/README.md

 PS: It's responsive, so go ahead and give it a try on your phone, or tablet!

+##Questions Class
-Questions Class: Every question is coded in here in the form of a Questions class.
+Every question is coded in here in the form of a Questions class.
 Each class has a constructor of question, correct, and answers.

+##Answers
-Answers: Answers within the questions class is an array, so that way it's easier to work with the potential answers.
+Answers within the questions class is an array, so that way it's easier to work with the potential answers.

+##UpdateQuestion
-UpdateQuestion: this is a method within the questions class, that will populate the questions/answers divs with the correct information for that question.
+This is a method within the questions class, that will populate the questions/answers divs with the correct information for that question.

 ## Looking to the Future